Analysis | ‘Appropriate’ or ‘not very smart’? Where Mitch McConnell draws the line on corporate political engagement.

 As McConnell previously stated, one of the most influential ways that chief executives and other business leaders “express themselves” is through political contributions.
 These individuals give dollars — lots of them — to candidates and organizations that advocate for policies and ideas that benefit these executives and align with their values and convictions.
 This was true before the Georgia bill passed — and it continues to be true as leaders of businesses (and their customers) across the country are engaged in conversations about voting rights.

-Perhaps this moment is different because leaders aren’t just silently writing checks, but using their voices to make it known to lawmakers and the people they serve that they don’t support the direction that Georgia is headed when it comes to voting access.
+Perhaps this moment is different because leaders aren’t just silently writing checks but instead are using their voices to make it known to lawmakers and the people they serve that they don’t support the direction Georgia is headed when it comes to voting access.
 McConnell may understandably fear that power and influence of these individuals on their customers and voters, others in the business community and ultimately the lawmakers that they have long financially supported.

-McConnell’s most recent words — calling it “stupid” for chief executives to take a position on voting rights — give the impression that he only wants executives involved in politics when their political ideologies fall on the right side of the aisle.
+McConnell’s most recent words — calling it “stupid” for chief executives to take a position on voting rights — give the impression that he wants executives involved in politics only when their political ideologies fall on the right side of the aisle.
 But the relationship between major corporations and the GOP has been of concern for many among the left’s base, and the lawmaker’s comments are attracting critiques of hypocrisy — and fears about threatening consequences.

-Yet it also appears to get to the center of the current political worldview of so many GOP leaders — after all, it is not just McConnell criticizing these business leaders.
-The fact is the 2020 election had historic voter participation and that did not turn out in Republicans’ favor — and the Georgia GOP is committed to doing something about that.
+Yet it also appears to get to the center of the current political worldview of so many GOP leaders.
+After all, it is not just McConnell criticizing these business leaders.
+The fact is the 2020 election had historic voter participation, which did not turn out in Republicans’ favor — and the Georgia GOP is committed to doing something about that.